1.0 OBJECT OF THE GAME

 10.4 Questionable Shot

 If there is a shot that could be a questionable hit or foul, the seated player is responsible for calling for a tournament official or agreed upon third (3rd) party to watch the hit before the opponent shoots.
 Once notified, the player at the table must then wait for an “official” to watch the shot.
-Likewise, if a player is uncertain whether some rule has been broken, he/she is responsible for seeking immediate clarification from league officials or the rulebook before play continues.
+Likewise, if a player is uncertain whether some rule has been broken, they are responsible for seeking immediate clarification from league officials or the rulebook before play continues.
 After play continues, it is unlikely that a problem can be remedied.

 NOTE: If a tournament official or third (3rd) party was not utilized, “the call” shall be left to the shooter without further discussion.